FROM ZERO TO HERO

 Personal Accident insurance cover can be arranged at the centre on the day if required.

-A medical form BPA form 114-A(i) is required if you are 40 years of age or over.
 This form must be stamped and signed by a doctor and brought with you on the day of your skydive.
 This form will be attached to your booking confirmation.

-A letter of parental consent is required if you are under 18.
 The minimum age for parachuting is 16 years and the maximum age for this course is 55 years.

 The maximum weight limit for all courses is 15 stone (95 Kilos).